E008001/Deep-Learning-for-Plant-Disease-Detection/README.md

 ## DeepLearning for leaf_Disease Detection of Tomato leaves
-## train a deep neural network to identify 9 disease of leaf diseases of Tomato plant.
+## Train a deep neural network to identify 9 disease of leaf diseases of Tomato plant.
 This Model analyze 15607 images of Tomato leaves, 15607 for train and validate the model and 911 image for testing the output of the model this set of images spread of 10 class labels assigned to them.